-Ranked Number 52 in Texas, this is another area where a lot of people (population – 83,860 as of 2013) choose to live.
+Ranked Number 52 in Texas, Sugar Land is another area where a lot of people (population – 83,860 as of 2013) choose to live.
 The major factors that attract such a huge amount of people are low crime rates, higher graduation rates (best educational facilities) and an amazing livability index at 85.
 The median home price is $263,700; the median home rent asked is $1,514, 65% (percent) higher than the national average.

 Ranked Number 4 in Houston and Number 14 in Texas, the West University area has a stable housing market, provides best-in-class amenities and offers excellent opportunities to its residents in terms of employment, education and community living.
 The median home price is $677,900 and the median home rent asked is $1,162.

 With a livability index at 84, the Greater Memorial is one of the most desired places to live in Houston, TX.
 Low crime rates, good employment opportunities and affordable cost of living, are the major factors why people desire to live in this area.
 Moreover, the median home price is $693,859 and median home rent asked is $752.

 If you are willing to live in a safe and warm place which offers amazing community living; Galleria-Uptown should be your first choice.
 The livability index is 83, which means it is extremely livable.
 The median home price is $341,816 and median home rent is $992, 8% (percent) higher than the national average.